BarRaider/streamdeck-windowsmover/README.md

 **Author's website and contact information:** [https://barraider.github.io](https://barraider.github.io)

-## New in v1.8
+## New in v1.8.1
-- `Auto Retry` feature will attempt to retry moving the window if the process is not yet loaded
-- `Make Topmost `feature will attempt to make the window pop up to the front of the screen
-- `Location Filter` allows to filter processes to a specific directory
-- `Title Filter` allows to filter out processes that don't have certain words in the window title. **Note:** Chrome/Firefox act weird and the titles change based on the current open tab (your mileage may vary)
+- `Only Make Topmost` feature allows moving an application to top, without moving or resizing it.
+Useful along with SuperMacro to send key-presses in a Multi-Action.

 ## Features
 - Multi-Screen support, move applications across multiple screens